For non-techies facing business decisions

 It's not just that the wireless network is slower.
 It's that this speed is shared between all devices.

-If you want to zoom in right up close, what actually happens is that from moment to moment, the wireless access point is talking to only one device on the network at any one time.
+When you connect multiple devices to a wireless network, it seems like everything communicates simultaneously.
+But, at the micro level, what actually happens is that from moment to moment, the wireless access point is talking to only one device on the network at any one time.
 It juggles between them so fast that it seems like it's all happening at the same time.

 Add too many devices, it becomes like a busy airport with one runway.